windicss/windicss/CONTRIBUTING.md

 $ cd windicss
 ```

-Next, use `npm` to install the project' dependencies
+Next, use `pnpm` to install the project' dependencies
 ```
-$ npm install
+$ pnpm install
 ```

 ### Build the project